pulsejet/memories/docs/hw-transcoding.md

     With Nextcloud AIO, you will need to put the container into the `nextcloud-aio` network.
 Also the datadir of AIO needs to be mounted at the same place like in its Netxcloud container into the go-vod container.
 Usually this would be `nextcloud_aio_nextcloud_data:/mnt/ncdata:ro` or `$NEXTCLOUD_DATADIR:/mnt/ncdata:ro`.
     See the instructions [here](https://github.com/nextcloud/all-in-one#how-to-enable-hardware-transcoding-for-nextcloud).

-!!! info "Usage without docker-compose"
+!!! info "Usage without Docker Compose"

     You can run a similar setup without `docker-compose` by building the go-vod container manually.
 Make sure that the Nextcloud and go-vod containers are in the same network and that the Nextcloud data directories are mounted at the same locations in both containers.